progpjs/progpjs/README.md

 #5 - NodeJS ? ... is scratching (near the 250 clients)

 Here the drop in performances is du to the fact that I can't optimize the code further, while pure C++ project can.
-This drop is limited, the performance slow down gradualy but slower when the number of concurrent requests raise.
+This drop is limited, the performance slow down gradually when the number of concurrent requests raise.

 > **Round 3, 1500 clients:**
 #1 - DenoJS with 99199 req/sec
 #2 - ProgpJS with 79421 req/sec

 This test allows to see that ProgpJS is very stable, even when been bombarded with a lot of connexion.
-His speed is stable (it don't drop suddenly) and his memory usage is stable (about 80Mo here).
+His speed is stable (it doesn't drop suddenly) and his memory usage is stable (about 80mb here).

 > **Round 4, 1500 clients while using a special version:**
 #1 - ProgpJS with 169441 req/sec
 #2 - DenoJS with 99199 req/sec

 Here it's not the same code since Go intercept the http call, check a cache and call the javascript only when the cache is empty.
-It's easy to this with ProgpJS, which allow us to go over what a pure javascript solution can do.
+It's easy to do this with ProgpJS, which allow us to go over what a pure javascript solution can do.

 ## Roadmap of ProgpJS

 I haven't a roadmap today, but I'm starting a new project where I will need to use the QuickJS engine which is another javascript runtime.
-It's much more light than V8, and it can be a lot faster than v8 when using short-lived scripts.
-QuickJS is slower to execute but he his a lot faster to start, doing that the overall speed is better for solutions where starting a lot of small scripts.
+It's much more light than V8, and it can be a lot faster when using short-lived scripts.
+QuickJS is slower to execute, but is a lot faster to start, doing that the overall speed is better for solutions where starting a lot of small scripts.

-About Node.js compatibility I'm adding more and more support.
-I have functions when I need them, the exception being the module "fs" where I added a lot a functions (without testing them), mainly in order to detect functionality that was missing in ProgpJS core.
-Most of the functionalities in the packages "process" and "os" are supported, while the package "path" is fully compatible.
-The package "fs" is work in progress.
-I'm planing to add support for stream, which will allows to mix Go and javascript streams.
+About Node.js compatibility I'm adding more and more support, but it takes time, mainly because I need to do a lot of compatibility tests for each function and track the exact behaviors of Node.js.
+The package "path" is fully compatible and tested, while package "process", "os" and "fs" are only partially implemented and barely tested.
+My actual goal was mainly to known if thing was missing or if the core of ProgpJS already implements all the prerequisites.

 ## How to start

 ### The "samples" project

 ProgpJS is a toolbox for Go developer and it's why it doesn't have an executable like Node.js.
+Perhaps when it will be more compatible with Node.js, but it's not the case today, nor his goal.

 The best way to start with ProgpJS is to clone the "samples" project [(link)](https://github.com/progpjs/samples) which is fully commented and very simple to understand.
-It show you how to start, how to customize the javascript engine and how to expose your Go functions.
+It shows you how to start, how to customize the javascript engine and how to expose your Go functions.

-You can read the file README.md of this project, which explains you how to create your fist project and use one of the 3 execution mode: compiled mode, dynamic mode or plugin mode.
+You can read the file README.md of this project, which explains to you how to create your fist project and use one of the 3 execution mode: compiled mode, dynamic mode or plugin mode.

-Compiled mode - ProgpJS works by generating Go and C++ code in order to hide all the technical complexity, while integrating things allowing ProgpJS to be much faster than what hand made code could do.
+**Compiled mode** - ProgpJS works by generating Go and C++ code in order to hide all the technical complexity, while integrating things allowing ProgpJS to be much faster than what hand made code could do.
 It automatically rebuilds himself when a change is detected, doing the whole process simple and automatic.

-Plugin mode - Another execution mode has been added and is the default execution mode.
-It allows to use Go plugin functionalities which are something like DLL for windows.
+**Plugin mode** - Another execution mode has been added and is the default execution mode.
+It allows to use Go plugin functionalities which are something like DLL for Windows.
 It's very interesting because the file libv8.a is near 100Mb, and it's why ProgpJS is very slow to rebuild when you are updating your code (about 5 secondes on my Macbook Air).
 When compiled as a plugin, it's less than one second.

-Dynamic mode - This mode is what ProgJS enavle when he don't find the source code of the project ProgpV8Engine.
+**Dynamic mode** - This mode is what ProgJS enavle when he don't find the source code of the project ProgpV8Engine.
 It uses reflection to known how too call our Go function, which is slow.

 ## How to debug?

-ProgpJS implements the debugger protocol which allow to debug your javascript code with the debugger of the Chrome browser.
+ProgpJS implements the debugger protocol which allow to debug your javascript code with the debugger of the Chrome browser, the same used to debug a web page.
 When using the "samples" project, you can enable the javascript debugger by setting the environnement variable "PROGP_DEBUG" to 1.

 Once started in debug mode a message is printed in the console, asking you to open the url "chrome://inspect/#devices" in Chrome browser.
 Once done you can click on "Open dedicated DevTools for Node" to open the debug window.

-> The debugger is limited and can only debug the first script executed with ProgpJS (which is the only one in most project).
-It's a limitation of the V8 debugger layer build for Node.js, which only use one script and don't support executing other script inside other execution spaces (called isolate here).
+> The debugger is limited and can only debug the first script executed with ProgpJS, mainly because this protocol it has been created for Node.js, which only use one script.
+There is possible workarounds, but I didn't have time to work on this hacks.

 ## Some little samples